Creating a Maintenance plan

 Maintenance plan

-comprehensive maintenance plan is longer document that describes the general approach to maintaining machinery or assets.
+A comprehensive maintenance plan is a longer document that describes the general approach to maintaining machinery or assets.
 It outlines the maintenance program’s goals and objectives, which may include enhancing asset life, decreasing downtime, or increasing reliability.
 It also lists all of the funds and personnel needed to carry out the maintenance plan.

 Maintenance Schedule